sashminea/auto-editor-gui/README.md

 │   ├── public/             # Public assets
 │   ├── package.json        # Dependencies for the frontend
 │   └── ...
-├── main.ts                 # Main Electron process file
-├── tsconfig.json           # TypeScript configuration
+├── create-folder.js        # Script to create the output folder if it doesn't exist ├── main.ts                 # Main Electron process file ├── tsconfig.json           # TypeScript configuration
 └── package.json            # Dependencies for the entire project